trentm/json/README.md

 # npm Package Name

-Once upon a time, `json` was a different thing, and this module was called `jsontool`.
+Once upon a time, `json` was a different thing (see [zpoley's json-command here](https://github.com/zpoley/json-command)), and this module was called `jsontool` in npm.
+As of version 7.0.3 of this module, `npm install json` means this tool.

 If you see documentation referring to `jsontool`, it is most likely referring to this module.